Skip to main content

 A collection of 52 language and communication worksheets and activities that cover a plethora of reading comprehension, writing, grammar, and social communication skills.

-Get these social skills worksheets & activities and more to help teach children with autism when you buy the 52 lessons for $49 package (usually $4 a piece).
+Get these social skills worksheets & activities and more to help teach children with autism.